shivanshkc/lightshow/prp/stages/stage-11-properties-panel.md

 Stage 11 is complete when:
 1. Full transform panel is functional
-2. Full material panel is functional
+2. Material type selector works with all four types
+3. Type-specific controls appear/hide correctly
-3. Two-way binding works between gizmos and inputs
+4. Two-way binding works between gizmos and inputs
-4. All inputs have proper validation
+5. All inputs have proper validation
-5. Visual feedback during interaction
+6. Visual feedback during interaction